stmarksnewferry/stmarksnewferry.github.io/_home_boxes/welcome.md

 **We are open for our 10.30am Sunday morning meeting**

 We re-opened the doors in July 2020, after 3 months or so meeting online using "Zoom".
-We are still using Zoom to enable people still shielding at home to be part of the meeting.
+We are still using Zoom to enable people shielding at home to be part of the meeting.
 Please email us: admin@stmarksnewferry.org.uk or follow our Facebook page to hear more … https://www.facebook.com/stmarksnewferry/

 Finally, if you are feeling anxious, wondering where God is, and need someone to talk to, please do get in touch: vicar@stmarksnewferry.org.uk or 645 2638